Global Automotive Industry Trends: Navigating Change with Digital Innovations

 Electrification and Sustainable Mobility

 You’ve probably noticed it already: fewer gas stations are busy, more charging points are popping up, and almost every major brand is pushing some kind of electric model.
-EVs aren't just trendy — they're becoming the new normal.
-In 2025, electric vehicle adoption is growing fast, not just in Europe and China, but across the U.S., Latin America, and parts of Africa too.
+In 2026, electric vehicle adoption is growing fast, not just in Europe and China, but across the U.S., Latin America, and parts of Africa too.

 Governments are putting pressure on automakers to cut emissions, offering incentives for EV buyers, and even setting deadlines to ban internal combustion engine sales.
 For businesses like ours, that’s a clear signal: if we haven’t adapted yet, we’re behind.